 Bridget Kennedy has been interested in the share economy for a while.
 She’s thought about starting a tool library for many years, the impetus being when she needed some power-operated gardening tools to do a bit of work in her new garden.
 She borrowed some tools from neighbours but realised that most people in the street had multiple versions of the same tools.
 While borrowing tools was a great way to meet her new neighbours, it just didn’t seem to make sense on so many levels for most households in the area to have the same tools.
 In 2020, she decided to make her idea a reality.
-She visited Make-Do in Wollongong, and spoke to other tool libraries.
+She visited Make-Do in Wollongong, and spoke to other tool/thing libraries.
 She reached out to the local community to see if there was interest and put a proposal together to a supportive council….and here we are.

 Carol has spent a lifetime as an educator – as a teacher, trainer and academic.
 Carol is an advocate of permaculture and from 2014 – 2020 lived as self-sufficiently and sustainably as possible in rural QLD.
 She’s continued her passion for sustainability with studies in a Diploma of Sustainable Living and by giving her time to projects such as her local community garden, the Sydney Edible Garden Trail and now The Sydney Library of Things.